Consensys/doc.teku/docs/HowTo/Prepare-for-The-Merge.md

 ### 3. Configure the JSON Web Token

 JSON Web Token (JWT) authentication is used to secure the communication between the beacon node and execution client.
-You can generate a JWT using a command line tool, for example:
+You can generate a key for signing JWTs using a command line tool, for example:

 ```bash
 openssl rand -hex 32 > token.txt
 ```

-Provide the JWT to Teku using the [`ee-jwt-secret-file`](../Reference/CLI/CLI-Syntax.md#ee-jwt-secret-file) configuration option, and to the execution client using its configuration options.
+Provide the signing key to Teku using the [`ee-jwt-secret-file`](../Reference/CLI/CLI-Syntax.md#ee-jwt-secret-file) configuration option, and to the execution client using its configuration options.
-For example, provide the JWT to [Hyperledger Besu](https://besu.hyperledger.org/) using the [`engine-jwt-secret`](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#engine-jwt-secret) option.
+For example, provide the key to [Hyperledger Besu](https://besu.hyperledger.org/) using the [`engine-jwt-secret`](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#engine-jwt-secret) option.

 ## Configure the fee recipient